colinsheppard/time/README.md

   Note, if you do not include a the time in your string, the **time extension** will assume you want a DATE, if you want a DATETIME that happens to be at midnight, specify the time as zeros: "2000-01-02 00:00".

 * **Time extension recognizes "period types"** - In order to make it easy to specify a time duration like 2 "days" or 4 "weeks", the **time extension** will accept strings to specify a period type.
-The following is a table of the period types and strings that **time** recognizes (note, any of these period type strings can be pluralized and are case IN-sensitive):
+The following is a table of the period types and strings that **time** recognizes (note, any of these period type strings can be pluralized and are case **in**sensitive):

   | PERIOD TYPE | Valid string specifiers		|
   | ------------|-----------------------------------------|